-The iPad Mini 4 launched more than a year ago, back in September 2015 in fact, so we’re long overdue a new model.
+The iPad Mini 4 launched years ago, back in September 2015 in fact, so we’re long overdue a new model.

 Despite that, rumors of the iPad Mini 5 (or iPad Pro Mini as it might be called) are thin on the ground.
-But with the expected March release having passed by, it's tough to tell when it will happen, or if it ever will.
+But we're starting to hear whispers that it could finally be close to launch.